swaptacular/swpt_accounts/protocol.rst

    balance was negligible at the moment of the deletion request, there might have been a pending incoming transfer to the account, which would be lost had the account been deleted without the necessary precautions.
-To achieve safe deletion, this protocal requires that the account is scheduled for deletion, and the system takes care to delete the account when (and if) it is safe to do so.
+To achieve safe deletion, this protocol requires that the account is scheduled for deletion, and the system takes care to delete the account when (and if) it is safe to do so.